 The 25th anniversary of popular comedy movie Dumb and Dumber got us thinking about the boneheaded decisions we make with our finances.

 Mistakes are unavoidable.
 We’re all human.
 But why not be prepared and avoid them if you can help it?
 That’s the goal on today’s episode of the Retire with Integrity podcast.
-Brian Bowen shares a few of the worst mistakes he commonly sees from people.
+Brian Bowen shares a few of the worst financial mistakes he commonly sees from people.

 As most of our conversations do, we talk quite about being aware of your tax obligations and preparing for those.
 Too many people aren’t thinking about the taxes they’ll owe eventually and it can be a big surprise in retirement.
 We’ll also talk about how to offset some of those obligations and changes you can make now to limit your taxes later in life.